 In a tweet, Google’s Search Advocate, John Mueller, said there are no plans for web accessibility to be formally included as a factor in future updates, but insinuated that if a user cannot use a website for accessibility purposes they will bounce off.

 When a website is difficult to use, people may be less likely to interact with it and recommend it to others, leading to a decrease in important signals and making the site less visible in search results.
 On the other hand, a website that is designed with accessibility in mind is likely to be more user-friendly and engaging, which can lead to better user experience and potentially higher search engine rankings.

 Google takes into account how people interact with a site when determining its ranking in search results.
 This means that if your website is easy to use and navigate, it can help improve your search engine visibility.
 In other words, having a properly structured website is not only beneficial for people with disabilities, but it can also help your business succeed online.

 SEO & Web Content Accessibility Guidelines (WCAG) 2.1

 It’s necessary for marketers concerned about SEO to at least have a baseline understanding of W3C‘s Web Content Accessibility Guidelines (WCAG) 2.0.
 Working toward meeting the WCAG standards will help you meet what Google refers to as “readable content”.

 Consider these four WCAG principles, commonly known as POUR, when thinking about accessible websites:

 - Perceivable – Users can identify the interface elements of a site.

-- Operable – Users can successfully use the buttons and other interactive parts of a site.
+- Operable – Users can successfully use a website’s buttons and other interactive parts.

 - Understandable – Users can comprehend and remember how to use the interface.